 Don't allow anyone else to dictate the terms by which you define your value.
 That's not what starting a freelancing business is about.

-In this post on his blog, Neil Patel chronicles many of the lessons he learned while running an SEO consulting business.
+In this post on his blog, Neil Patel chronicles many of the lessons he learned while running an SEO freelance business.
 One of the most prominent lessons that stuck out to me, is that the more you charge, the less clients complain.
 Because he very astutely selected target clients that have big budgets, he knows that they're much more willing to spend money - in order to make that money back through investing in your services.
 Smaller clients, on the other hand, often don't have as much money to play with, and thus can't sustain much in terms of losses when projects don't deliver big returns.

 There's no such thing as prices that are too high.
 Your prices may be too high (or too low) for the types of clients you're targeting, but if you do your homework in deciding who to pitch your services to, you'll be selling exactly what your clients need - for a price they can justify.